alaeddine-13/ecs-fargate-s3-infrastructure/README.md

 # ecs-fargate-s3-infrastructure
 Infrastructure to deploy a containerized web application using ECS Fargate with service autoscaling and an Application Load Balancer.
 Frontend deployment uses S3 static web hosting setup with a cloudfront distribution.
+The infrastructure as code is written using Terraform.

 ## Architecture:
 The infrastructure is composed of the following ressources: